Gurpreets11/Java_Backend_Quest_QA/Java/JavaBasic.md

 Java is a high-level, object-oriented programming language that was developed by James Gosling at Sun Microsystems (later acquired by Oracle Corporation) and released in 1995.
 Java is widely used for building various types of applications, including desktop, web, mobile, and enterprise solutions.
 Key Features of Java

   - **Object-Oriented:** Follows OOP principles like encapsulation, inheritance, and polymorphism.
   - **Simple:** Designed to be easy to learn and use, especially for those familiar with C++.
   - **Secure:** Offers built-in security features like bytecode verification, a secure runtime environment, and APIs for cryptography.
   - **Portable:** Java applications can run on any platform without modification.
   - **Robust:** Provides strong memory management, exception handling, and automatic garbage collection.
   - **High Performance:** Though not as fast as C++, Java uses Just-In-Time (JIT) compilation to achieve near-native performance.
   - **Multithreaded:** Supports concurrent execution of multiple threads for better performance.
   - **Distributed:** Includes APIs like RMI (Remote Method Invocation) for building distributed systems.

 **Why is Java Platform-Independent?**

 Java is platform-independent because of its "Write Once, Run Anywhere" (WORA) philosophy, which is achieved through the use of the Java Virtual Machine (JVM) and bytecode.
 Here's how:

   - **Source Code Compilation:**
     When you write Java code, it is compiled by the Java Compiler (javac) into an intermediate form called bytecode.
         Bytecode is a platform-neutral representation of the code.

   - **Java Virtual Machine (JVM):**
     The JVM is responsible for executing the bytecode.
 It acts as an abstraction layer between the compiled Java program and the underlying hardware or operating system.
         Different platforms have their own JVM implementations, but all JVMs can execute the same bytecode.

   - **Platform Independence:**
     Since the bytecode is the same regardless of the underlying hardware or operating system, Java programs can run on any platform with a compatible JVM.
     For example, you can compile a Java program on Windows and run it on Linux, macOS, or any other OS without recompilation.

 * **Explain the structure of a Java program.**

 **Answer:**

-# Structure of a Java Program

 A Java program follows a specific structure to ensure clarity and functionality.
 Below is an overview of the main components and their roles in a typical Java program.

 ---

-## Basic Structure of a Java Program
+**Basic Structure of a Java Program**

 ```java
 // 1.
 Package Declaration (Optional)